 The End Of An Investigation

 David Duke didn’t uncover Stallworth’s identity, but the investigation ended for a different reason.
-The local KKK asked Stallworth to be the new organizer.
+The local Ku Klux Klan asked Stallworth to be their new organizer.
 They thought he’d be good for the job since he had proven to be “a loyal and dedicated Klansman.”